wkh237/react-native-fetch-blob/README.md

 Headers of HTTP request, value of headers should be `stringified`, if you're uploading binary files, content-type should be `application/octet-stream` or `multipart/form-data`(see examples above).
 #### body:`string | Array<Object>` (Optional)
 Body of the HTTP request, body can either be a BASE64 string, or an array contains object elements, each element have 2  required property `name`, and `data`, and 1 optional property `filename`, once `filename` is set, content in `data` property will be consider as BASE64 string that will be converted into byte array later.
 When body is a base64 string , this string will be converted into byte array in native code, and the request body will be sent as `application/octet-stream`.

+### `fetch(...).progress(eventListener):Promise<FetchBlobResponse>` added in `0.4.2`

+Register on progress event handler for a fetch request.

+#### eventListener:`(sendOrReceivedBytes:number, totalBytes:number)`

+A function that triggers when there's data received/sent, first argument is the number of sent/received bytes, and second argument is expected total bytes number.

 #### `base64`